zeldaret/oot/README.md

 To use Docker, you'll need either Docker Desktop or Docker Toolbox installed and setup based on your system.

-You'll also need to prepare a local version of the project with a copied base ROM (see steps 3 and 4 of the Linux instructions).
+You'll also need to prepare a local version of the project with a copied base ROM (see steps 2 and 3 of the Linux instructions).

 #### 2. Create the docker image